drugis/drugis.org/software/gemtc/index.md

 <img src="/images/software/gemtc/gemtc.png" class="screen-shot">

-The GeMTC web interface was funded by IMI GetReal, and is included in ADDIS 2.
+The GeMTC web interface was funded by IMI GetReal, and is included in [ADDIS](/software/addis).

 Current status
 --------------

 At the time of writing, GeMTC is a mature tool, and a full [user manual](https://gemtc.drugis.org/manual.html) is available from within the software.
+A closed-source version implementing business-focused features such as user access management is under active development.
+Please [contact us](/contact) for more details on pricing and availability.

 Visit [gemtc.drugis.org](https://gemtc.drugis.org/) to give it a try.
-You can log in using your Google account.
+You can log in using a Google account.

 Source code
 -----------